Weld-Macro:

 Grinding

-The raw cut has to be ground and polished.
-Special equipment is offered to grind the specimens for metallurgical examination.
-However assuming again that we have large sections for Weld-Macro, we could grind the cut surface on any metal grinder (not a hand grinder) capable of giving a flat surface, provided the operation can be performed while cooling the surface with a suitable liquid.
-The problem may be how to clamp the specimens for grinding, but a simple vise may do.
-It is important not to heat up the surface while grinding, as that might introduce unwanted changes in the weld to be examined.
+However, assuming again large sections for Weld-Macro, we could grind the cut surface on any metal grinder (not a hand grinder) capable of giving a flat surface.
+The only requirement being that the operation be performed while cooling the surface with a suitable liquid.

 Polishing